DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ### Start of a Module

-The first part of a module is the definition of the new module itself.
+The first part of a metasploit module is the definition of the new module itself.
 If you are familiar with object oriented languages like Java or C++ then you are likely familiar with inheritance.
 Our new module will inherit descriptors, functions and Datastore objects.

 ```ruby
 class MetasploitModule < Msf::Exploit